 You have a right to a trial.
 You are the only one who can decide whether or not to go to trial.
 We can give you guidance on whether or not trial seems like a good option for your case, but no attorney can guarantee any particular outcome, and the final decision about whether or not to go to trial is yours.

 At trial, you have a constitutional right to a presumption of innocence.
 The state will put forth the evidence it has about you and we will do what we can to present the jury a story that embraces all of the evidence and still leaves room for reasonable doubt about whether or not you committed the charged offense.

 At the conclusion of the trial, you will be found “guilty” or “not guilty” (trials don’t determine whether or not you’re innocent, just whether or not the state can prove you guilty beyond a reasonable doubt.)
 If you are found guilty, then the judge will sentence you.

-John Sears and Katie Sears, marijuana possession lawyers, are down to help you deal with your marijuana possession charges in Polk County, IA, and surrounding areas.
+Feel free to give us a call about your marijuana possession charges in Polk County, IA, and surrounding areas.
 This embraces Ankeny, Des Moines, West Des Moines, Ames, Johnston, Waukee, Indianola, etc., in and around Polk County, Iowa.
 (We can’t help you with your charges in Polk County, Florida.)

-If you’ve been charged with a crime in Iowa and you’d like free legal advice about what steps to take next and whether you need a marijuana possession lawyer, call (515) 491 6128, click “chat now” on any page on this website, or go to the “Contact Us” page to send us an email.
+If you’ve been charged with a crime in Iowa and you’d like guidance about what steps to take next and whether you need a marijuana possession lawyer, call (515) 491 6128, click “chat now” on any page on this website, or go to the “Contact Us” page to send us an email.